Floristry: Floristry shops

+Flowers have traditionally been sold by street vendors.
+The practice continues in many cities today.

+Historically the flower trade in Paris had been managed by the Maîtresses bouquetières (1677-1791), a guild of flower sellers, who had sold their flowers as street vendors.
+The guild was abolished during the French Revolution, but flowers were only sold by street vendors until the flower sellers were allowed to open flower shops in 1828–29, and in 1830 the pioneer Madame Prévost opened her own flower shop at the Palais-Royal in Paris.

 In the Netherlands gardeners started to sell flower arrangements from around 1850.
 In 1851 Butz Flowers opened its doors in New Castle, Pennsylvania, and is still operating today as one of the oldest floristry shops in the United States.
 Soon after, around 1900, the first flower shops started to open in The Netherlands.
 At that time the flower shops also had small greenhouses from which they sold their flowers.

 Generally, a florist's shop will contain a large array of flowers, sometimes displayed on the street, or will have a large plate glass window to display the flowers.
 To keep them fresh, the flowers will be refrigerated and kept in water, generally in glass or plastic vases or other containers.
 Most shops have a refrigerator/chiller cabinet/cooler near the front of the shop/store with large glass doors so that customers can easily view the contents.
 Some shops also have another cooler out of the customers' view where they keep extra stock and arrangements for customers' orders.
 Most stores have a separate work room in which the design florist or designers can work on orders with more privacy.

 The flowers sold in florist shops typically represent the varieties abundantly available in the season but also include blossoms flown in from around the world.
 Basic varieties in temperate latitudes include roses, tulips, irises, orchids and lilies.
 Fashion sometimes plays a role in floristry; what is considered the flower that everyone needs to have today can change very quickly.